 To oversee delivery of the MHSIP in the West of England, a local Mental Health Patient Safety Network will be established.
 This will build on the work and objectives of the South of England Mental Health Quality and Patient Safety Improvement Collaborative (MHC).
-Hosted by the West of England AHSN, the collaborative was created in partnership with the South West AHSN and includes 11 mental health trusts across the south of England.
+Hosted by the West of England AHSN, the collaborative was created in partnership with the South West AHSN, and now includes Kent, Surrey and Sussex AHSN, Wessex AHSN and 16 mental health trusts across the south of England.
 It is aligned to the national priorities of the MHSIP and aims to improve the quality and safety of services for people with mental health conditions.

 It is anticipated there will be an MHC-wide Patient Safety Network approach, with a local Patient Safety Network supporting organisations and their staff, service users, families, and carers within the West of England.
 In the West of England we anticipate our local Mental Health Patient Safety Network will include representatives from our region’s healthcare systems, Avon and Wiltshire Mental Health Partnership, Gloucester Health and Care Foundation Trust, South Western Ambulance Services Trust, community healthcare providers, mental health charities, acute trusts and people with lived experience including both past and present service users.

-If you would like to join the local Mental Health Patient Safety Network, or find out more about its work, please contact Senior Project Manager, James McMahon.
+If you would like to join the local Mental Health Patient Safety Network, or find out more about its work or that of the Mental Health Collaborative, please contact Senior Project Manager, James McMahon.

 Get in touch

 You can also stay up to date with all our news and events by signing-up to receive a monthly West of England newsletter.